heiner/dylaniki/Freewheelin'.md

 hammering-on of [Masters of War](Masters of War).
 None of it is really (really) difficult – he gets as much effect as possible from techniques that are actually quite simple (once you master them).
-This is not to say that he’s a cheater (those who have access to “[Hero Blues](Hero Blues)”, an outtake from the
+This is not to say that he's a cheater (those who have access to “[Hero Blues](Hero Blues)”, an outtake from the
-<em>Freewheelin’</em> sessions, can hear for themselves that Dylan anno
+<em>Freewheelin'</em> sessions, can hear for themselves that Dylan anno
 1963 had a quite good control of his instrument).

-A contributing element is the use of [altered or open tunings.](Help:Roadmaps#Open.2Falternate_tunings) Three of the songs on <em>Freewheelin’ </em>are in open D ([I Shall Be Free](I Shall Be Free), [Corrina,
+A contributing element is the use of [altered or open tunings.](Help:Roadmaps#Open.2Falternate_tunings) Three of the songs on <em>Freewheelin' </em>are in open D ([I Shall Be Free](I Shall Be Free), [Corrina,
 Corrina](Corrina, Corrina), and [Oxford
 Town](Oxford Town)) and three in Dropped D tuning ([Masters